Associate Professor Emily Jones, Director

 Emily is leading a research project examining the ways in which developing countries are responding to global banking standards, and the politics behind their decisions.
 The project brings together fifteen researchers from different disciplines and countries.
 The research reveals how global finance and the regulatory decisions made in the world’s largest financial centres affect policy and regulations in countries at the periphery of the global economy.
 The project is funded by an ESRC/DFID grant.
 See the project website for more details.

 Small states exerting influence in international trade negotiations

-Since 2008 Emily Jones has led an applied programme of research on small states in international trade negotiations, with funding from the Commonwealth Secretariat.
+Emily’s previous research examined the ways in which smaller countries can exert influence in international trade negotiations.
 Outputs include: Negotiating Against the Odds: A guide for trade negotiators from developing countries (Palgrave Macmillan 2013) and E. Jones, C. Deere Birkbeck & N. Woods Manoeuvring at the Margins: Constraints Faced By Small States in International Trade Negotiations, (Commonwealth Secretariat, 2010).

 ‘When Do Weak States Win?
 A History of African, Caribbean and Pacific Countries Manoeuvring in Trade Negotiations with Europe’ Global Economic Governance Programme Working Paper 95, December 2014

 Global Banking Standards and Low Income Countries: Helping or Hindering Effective Regulation?
 Global Economic Governance Programme Working Paper 91, September 2014

 ‘Negotiating Against the Odds: A Guide for Trade Negotiators from Developing Countries’ (Palgrave Macmillan, 2013)